 When a person dies and there are outstanding expenses owed or ongoing expenses such as a mortgage payment, the estate may not have enough income to pay these debts.
 The executor of the estate may be forced to sell the property in order to avoid foreclosure.
 If the house is not required to be sold by the court, you will need to wait until the probate process is completed before attempting to sell the house.
 However, you can plan ahead by speaking to one of our team members and giving them the property basics.
 We will be able to provide you with a tentative offer, so you can know what to expect once your house has cleared the probate process.

 Even if the property was not left to an heir, the executor of the estate will be tasked with handling the sale of the home.
 An interested buyer must provide a deposit along with a written offer.
 Before the offer is approved by the courts, the court will ask if there is anyone who would like to make a higher offer for the property.
 Once the court approves the offer, there be an opportunity to have the property inspected before the sale of the home is finalized.
 Once this process is completed, escrow will be able to close within only a couple weeks.
 The proceeds of the sale are used to pay any outstanding debts, with the remaining balances going to the heirs as outlined in the will.

-Selling a house going through probate in Houston may seem daunting due to all of the legal proceedings, but it can be done.
+Selling a house going through probate or that was inherited in Houston may seem daunting due to all of the legal proceedings, but it can be done.
 If there are multiple heirs, it is important to make sure everyone is all on the same page.
 While the executor of the estate has the authority to list and sell the property, it is best to get everyone in agreement ahead of time.
 You don’t want to have anyone contest the sale or create problems within a family if you can avoid it.
 If you are looking for a quick way to sell a probate property please reach out to us, we would love to help.
 Brilliant Day Homes

 In Case You Missed It – Check our our last article “How To Sell Your House With Code Violations In Houston”